databricks/genai-cookbook/genai_cookbook/nbs/3-deep-dive-chain.md

 2. **Entity extraction:** Based on the identified intent, use another LLM call to extract relevant entities from the query, such as product names, reported errors, or account numbers.

-3. **Query rewriting:** Use the extracted intent and entities to rewrite the original query into a more specific and targeted format, e.g., "My Agent chain is failing to deploy on Model Serving, I'm seeing the following error...".
+3. **Query rewriting:** Use the extracted intent and entities to rewrite the original query into a more specific and targeted format, e.g., "My agent is failing to deploy on Model Serving, I'm seeing the following error...".

 ### Retrieval